That's me Mike Day, finishing a concrete countertop.

 That's us above pumping, pouring and troweling a big slab.

-It took me a lot of time (years) and effort to learn all those different applications I mentioned above.
+It's taken me a lot of time (years) and effort to learn all those different applications I mentioned above.

 Most of the learning was "on the job training" (sometimes the best kind) and some was from going to seminars and classes.